gchq/gaffer-doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 ${SELECT_GRAPHS_FOR_OPERATIONS_FULL_JSON}
 ${END_CODE}

-## Do Not Skip Failed Execution
+## Skip Failed Execution
-If the execution against a graph fails, that graph is skipped and the `FederatedStore` continues with the remaining graphs.
-Unless the operation has the option "gaffer.federatedstore.operation.skipFailedFederatedStoreExecute" set to `false`, in that situation a `OperationException` is thrown.
+If the execution against one of the graphs fails an `OperationException` is thrown, unless the operation has the option `gaffer.federatedstore.operation.skipFailedFederatedStoreExecute` set to `true`.
+In that situation that graph is skipped and the `FederatedStore` continues with the remaining graphs.

 ${START_JAVA_CODE}
 ${DO_NOT_SKIP_FAILED_EXECUTION_SNIPPET}